beast/react-native-isDeviceRooted/README.md

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
 2. Go to `node_modules` ➜ `react-native-isDeviceRooted` and add `RNIsDeviceRooted.xcodeproj`
 3. In XCode, in the project navigator, select your project.
 Add `libRNIsDeviceRooted.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Click RNIsDeviceRooted.xcodeproj in the project navigator and go the **Build Settings** tab.
 Make sure 'All' is toggled on (instead of 'Basic').
-Look for **Header Search Paths** and make sure it contains:
+Look for **Header Search Paths** and make sure it contains the following and all marked as **recursive**:

 	**$(SRCROOT)/../../React
 	$(SRCROOT)/../../react-native/React